Doc-PP: Document Policy Preservation Benchmark for Large Vision-Language Models: Experiments

 \paragraph{Decompose-Verify-Aggregate.} To address this, we propose \textit{Decompose-Verify-Aggregate (DVA)}, a lightweight inference-time framework that structurally separates information synthesis from policy enforcement.
 DVA proceeds in two stages: (i) \textit{Decompose}, where the model rewrites its prospective answer into a set of atomic information elements (individual facts or sub-claims); and (ii) \textit{Verify \& Aggregate}, where each element is individually checked against the policy.
 Elements violating the policy are discarded, and only valid elements are synthesized into the final response.

 \paragraph{Results.} On Gemini-3-Flash-Preview, DVA substantially reduces leakage on our benchmark, lowering the leakage rate from 64.6 (default) to 30.5.
 This result suggests that the bottleneck in multimodal policy preservation is the \textit{granularity of verification}; by isolating claims, DVA transforms the task of evaluating long-form responses into simpler, atomic verification tasks, thereby preventing leaks that are otherwise overlooked in integrated outputs.
 As demonstrated in the case study in Figure~\ref{fig:case_study}, DVA’s element-level verification prevents factual leaks that remain undetected in both CoT and revision-based baselines.
 Additional failure cases are detailed in the Appendix~\ref{app:failure}.
+A further analysis of DVA's faithfulness scores and response verbosity is provided in Appendix~\ref{app:dva_analysis}.